mru-csis-1501-201904-001/instructions.finalized/asg.02.awful.green.things/rubric.md

 #### A Level

+To get an A-, you need to have both the MonsterReader and MonsterWriter classes passing all tests.

+To get an A, in addition to the A- requirements, you also need to then have the other 2 classes passing all tests.

+An A+ is everything at the A level, plus your code is just plain _noice_ - it follows all design guidelines and is a pleasure to read.

 #### B Level

-Phase 2 is completed: you've submitted all 4 source files outlined in the Phase One instructions and it all compiles.
+Phase 2 is completed: you've submitted all 6 source files outlined in the Phase Two instructions and they all compile.
 You may have some small deviations from the design guidelines, but overall, you're following them.

-You should have one test class for each of the 4 classes; each tests class must contain 2 associated @Test methods that are both passing.
+You should have one test class for each of the 2 classes **you've** created; each tests class must contain 2 associated @Test methods that are both passing.

 #### C Level